To sign up

-If you can’t decide whether you want to go on an adventure, a scientific excursion or a language course, then this trip caters for all three!
-On offer is the chance to spend two weeks in the heart of one of the most fabulous natural parks on the planet where you will take part in a project on scientific journalism that will look into issues related to water, rocks, pollution and the future of the planet.
+If you can’t decide whether you want to go on an adventure, a scientific excursion or a language course, this trip offers all three!
+You will have the chance to spend two weeks in the heart of one of the most fabulous natural parks on the planet, where you will take part in a project on scientific journalism that will look into issues related to volcanoes, water, rocks, biodiversity, energy and the future of the planet.

 - La source d’eau chaude du Grand Prismatic et ses fameuses cyanobactéries thermophiles